Onsang1/CollegeCourseRegistrationSystem/README.md

 3. clone this repository to Github desktop
 4. pull from origin
 5. create a new branch from the main branch, and name it YourInitials_PartofAssignmentYoureWorkingOn
-6. Make sure you are now in the new branch you just created; it should have the same content as the main branch for now
+6. Make sure you are now in the new branch you just created; it should have the same content as tCancel changeshe main branch for now
 7. Open Eclipse
 8. Create a new Java Project
 9. In Finder, find your local "Github" folder